 A verbal warning

-Here, your employer gives you a friendly reminder about the importance of clocking in and out accurately.
+Here, your employer gives you a friendly reminder of the importance of accurately clocking in and out.
 Nothing menacing or strong-handed.
 Employers also understand that mistakes happen, so they are willing to give them second chances.

 A written warning